-This kind of history, which we may call Socratic or interpretive history, must by its very nature be a private and not a Church venture.
-Although this history is intended to imbue the written record with meaning and significance, the Church cannot afford to place its official stamp of approval on any "private" interpretation of its past.
-Interpretations are influenced by styles and ideas of the times, not to say the personalities and experiences of historians, and the Church itself ought not to be burdened with the responsibility of weighing the worth of one interpretation as against another.
+This kind of history, which we may call Socratic or interpretive history, must by its very nature be a private and not a church venture.
+Although this history is intended to imbue the written record with meaning and significance, the church cannot afford to place its official stamp of approval on any "private" interpretation of its past.
+Interpretations are influenced by styles and ideas of the times, not to say the personalities and experiences of historians, and the church itself ought not to be burdened with the responsibility of weighing the worth of one interpretation against another.
 Contrariwise, the historian ought to be free to suggest interpretations without placing his faith and loyalty on the line.

-Fortunately, the Church Historian's Library and Archives is now admirably arranged to permit responsible historians to get at the "inside" of the events in our history.7 Materials are filed in three separate sections, each of which has its own card catalogues and indexes:
+Fortunately, the Church Historian's Library and Archives is now admirably arranged to permit responsible historians to get at the "inside" of the events in our history.16 Materials are filed in three separate sections, each of which has its own card catalogues and indexes:

 - 1. Library Section.
-This includes a nearly-complete library of books, pamphlets, tracts, and periodicals published by and about the Church, including "Anti-Mormon" works.
-There are also news-papers and maps, films and filmstrips. - 2.
+This includes a nearly complete library of books, pamphlets, tracts, and periodicals published by and about the church, including "anti-Mormon" works.
+There are also newspapers and maps, films and filmstrips. - 2.
 Manuscript Section.
-In addition to the "Journal History of the Church" initiated by Andrew Jenson, there are similar journal or manuscript histories of each of the wards, stakes, and missions; Name Files of several thousand church officials and members (and some non-members as well); and the diaries and journals of several hundred persons. - 3.
-Written Records Section.
-This section features tens of thousands of minute books and other records of wards, stakes, Priesthood quorums, auxiliary organizations, and missions, as well as emigration records.
+In addition to the "Journal History of the Church" initiated by Andrew Jenson, there are similar journal or manuscript histories of each of the wards, stakes, and missions; "Name Files" of several thousand church officials and members (and some non-members as well); and the diaries and journals of several hundred persons.